stevenwdhu/cs6620-fall2025-week4/README.md

 2. Review the CI logs to identify what linting errors exist in `app.py`
 3. Take note of all the errors reported by flake8 and pylint

+## Step 5: Create a New Branch
+1. Create and switch to a new branch called `fix-lint-errors`
+2.

 ## Step 4: Fix the Linting Errors

 1. Open `app.py` in your editor